deco3500-2018/social-media/README.md

 In essence, it forces them to stop and ponder, “Do we really know this person and want them to have access to our information?”
 The odds are, they do not.

-We also hope to have developed a working and presentable prototype which demonstrates a solution for helping young adults deal with being overwhelmed by social media.
-This could come in the form of a web/mobile application, or follow some other interaction paradigm such as tangible or persuasive computing.
+We also strived to develop a working and presentable prototype which presents a solution for helping young adults effectively manage social media and prevent feelings of overwhelm.
+This could come in the form of a web/mobile application, or follow an interaction paradigm such as tangible or persuasive computing.

-# 4 Project Process
+# 4.0 Project Process

 ## Phase 1
 ### Research